deco-sites/www/docs/concepts/loader/en.md

 ---
 description: A Loader in deco.cx is a function that returns data needed for a Site.
+since: 1.0.0
 ---

 A **Loader** in _deco.cx_ is a Typescript function that returns data typically